 TIAs do not cause lasting damage to the brain.

-You can reduce your chances of a future stroke by following up with your health care provider to manage your risk factors.
+You can reduce your chances of a future stroke by following up with your provider to manage your risk factors.

 When to Contact a Medical Professional

 A TIA is a medical emergency.
-Call 911 or another local emergency number right away.
+Call 911 or the local emergency number right away.
 Do not ignore symptoms just because they go away.
 They may be a warning of a future stroke.